Infant colic: what are the symptoms and how can it be relieved?

 • He can't calm down.
 [4]

-These symptoms generally occur at the same time of day, most often in the late afternoon and evening.
-Furthermore, a baby suffering from infant colic is otherwise healthy.
-However, we still recommend consulting your pediatrician to ensure that it is indeed simple colic.
+These symptoms usually occur at the same time of day, most often in the late afternoon and evening.
+Furthermore, a baby suffering from colic is generally healthy.
+However, we still advise you to consult your pediatrician to ensure that it is indeed just colic.

-While there is no specific treatment, here is what you can do to try to relieve your baby.
+While there is no specific treatment, here is what can be done to try and relieve your baby's discomfort.

-• Sleep patterns, skin-to-skin contact, bath time, and your presence can help calm your baby's crying.
+• Sleep patterns, skin-to-skin contact, bath time, and your presence can help soothe your baby's cries.
 [5]

-• Limit air intake when breastfeeding, which can cause bloating.
-To do this, make sure the baby latches onto the nipple properly or that the bottle is tilted properly.
+• Limit air intake during feeding, which can cause bloating.
+To do this, make sure the baby is properly latched onto the breast or that the bottle is tilted correctly.
 [5]

-• Give him something to suck on: Sucking is a real comfort during a colic attack.
-If it has been a short time since his last feeding, try offering him an alternative to the breast, such as a pacifier, to give his digestive system a rest [5].
+• Give him something to suck on: sucking is a real comfort during a colic attack.
+If the last feeding was recently, try offering him an alternative to the breast, such as a pacifier, to allow his digestive system to rest [5].

-• If you're bottle-feeding your baby and the pain seems to be due to lactose intolerance, your pediatrician may recommend switching your baby's formula to an anti-colic formula.
-Low in casein and lactose, anti-colic formula can have a positive impact on some babies.
-Using probiotic supplements can also help balance your intestinal flora.
+• If you bottle-feed your baby and the pain seems to stem from lactose intolerance, your pediatrician may advise you to switch to an anti-colic formula.
+Low in casein and lactose, anti-colic formula can have a positive impact for some babies.
+Using probiotic supplements can also help balance the gut flora.

 • Improve your baby's digestive comfort.
-For mothers who cannot or do not wish to breastfeed, Biostime offers goat's milk* , which can be an alternative to cow's milk.
+For mothers who cannot or do not wish to breastfeed, Biostime offers a goat's milk infant formula* , which can be an alternative to cow's milk infant formula.
 Why?
-Because it contains proteins that are not very dense for the stomach and allow for an efficient digestion process [6] and specific carbohydrates, which nourish the intestinal microbiota of babies.[7]
+Because it contains proteins that are less dense in the stomach, allowing for an efficient digestive process [6], and specific carbohydrates that nourish babies' gut microbiota.
+[7]

 The most valuable advice often comes from our own experience.
-Have you experienced infant colic with your baby?
-Have you found any tips to relieve it?
+Have you experienced colic with your baby?
+Did you find any tips to soothe them?
 How did you manage this period?
-Tell us about your experience at contact@biostime.fr or by sending a private message on Instagram @biostimefr.
+Share your experience with us at contact@biostime.fr or by private message on Instagram @biostimefr.

-*IMPORTANT NOTICE: Biostime SN-2 Bio Chèvre formulas are not suitable for those with allergies to cow's milk proteins.
+*IMPORTANT NOTICE: Biostime SN-2 Bio Goat formulas are not suitable for those with allergies to cow's milk proteins.

 1. Benninga MA, Nurko S, et al. Childhood functional gastrointestinal disorders: neonate/toddler.
 Gastroenterology.
 2016;150(6):1443-55.